imranismail/bff/README.md

 ## Usage

 The proxy is configured with a YAML configuration file.

-The file path can be set using the `--config` flag, it defaults to `$XDG_CONFIG_HOME/bff/config.yaml`.
+The file path can be set using the `--config` flag, it defaults to `$XDG_CONFIG_HOME/bff/config.yaml`

-Here's an example:

 ```yaml
 insecure: false